Letter from the Senior Leadership Team

 “Subcontractor” means any supplier, distributor, vendor or firm that furnishes supplies or services for performance of a prime contract or subcontract.

 Employees may report, without fear of retaliation, all activity that is inconsistent with this policy prohibiting human trafficking by calling our toll-free Ethics Hotlines at 1-888-706-1505 (US) and 0808-234-2973 (UK), which are available for anonymous reporting in cases where you do not feel comfortable in raising compliance-related issues to the company’s Legal Department.
-You may also access the Ethics Hotlines at www.HDTGlobal.ethicspoint.com.
+You may also access the Ethics Hotline at www.HDTGlobal.ethicspoint.com.

-The U.S. Department of State provides a toll-free hotline to enable you to make inquiries, learn more about human trafficking and report suspected human trafficking activity – call the National Human Trafficking Resource Center at 1-888-373-7888 or send an email to email@example.com.
+The U.S. Department of State provides a toll-free hotline to enable you to make inquiries, learn more about human trafficking and report suspected human trafficking activity – call the National Human Trafficking Resource Center at 1-888-373-7888 or send an e-mail to firstname.lastname@example.org.

 Additional information about trafficking can be found at www.state.gov/j/tip.